 How Do I Treat Sleep Bruxism?

 Determining the cause of sleep bruxism is often the first step in treating it.
-For example, if your grinding is more frequent or severe during very busy weeks or major life changes, you may have stress-related bruxism; if your teeth are misaligned, your jaw may not line up correctly, causing certain teeth to grind together.
-Once your dentist has assessed the cause, he or she will be able to recommend a tailored treatment plan.
+For example, if your grinding is more frequent or severe during hectic weeks or major life changes, you may have stress-related bruxism; if your teeth are misaligned, your jaw may not line up correctly, causing certain teeth to grind together.
+Once your dentist has assessed the cause, they will be able to recommend a tailored treatment plan.
 Many remedies for bruxism can be used at home.

 - Splints or mouthguards: in addition to assigning behavioral treatments like better stress management techniques, your dentist may also recommend wearing a retainer or mouthguard while you sleep to lessen the pressure from your jaws.
 If you have bruxism related to sleep apnea or another sleep disorder, installing a splint or retainer can hold your face in a better position to prevent air blockages and muscle clenching.